 - Downloads: 1+ million

 - Notable features: built-in variant builder, compatibility with OptinMonster’s Exit Intent

 - Best suited for: form conversion and marketing campaign optimization

 - Price: freemium (from $9/month)

-OptinMonster is a newsletter and lead generation plugin to create marketing campaigns and pop-up opt-in forms.
-While this is not a WordPress plugin built for A/B testing, OptinMonster has an A/B test feature for improving conversion on your marketing campaigns.
+OptinMonster is a newsletter and lead generation plugin for creating marketing campaigns and pop-up opt-in forms.
+While this is not a WordPress plugin built for A/B testing, OptinMonster has an A/B test feature for improving conversion on your digital marketing campaigns.

 You’ll also need WPForms to conduct an A/B test for WordPress forms.
 Once both plugins are connected, use OptinMonster’s A/B Split Testing feature to create the test and the variant with its visual builder.

 The A/B test feature tracks impressions, leads generated by the form, and the conversion rate of test variants.
 The feature is also compatible with OptinMonster’s Exit Intent technology to see which pop-up banner can convert abandoning site visitors into subscribers or buyers.